 All in all, the Timex Ironman Classic is a great beginner triathlon watch that allows you to keep track of the basics.
 It is affordable, well-made, and reliable when it comes to assisting with your performance during such events: no fancy bells and whistles, just the bare essentials.

-Click here to see the full line of Ironman watches on Timex.com including sleek, mid-sized, full and oversized styles depending on your personal taste.
-If you’re looking for more features and GPS, you could also upgrade to Ironman GPS watch which is still very affordable compared to other GPS watches.
+Click here to see the full line of Ironman watches on Timex.com including sleek, mid-sized, full, and oversized styles depending on your personal taste.
+If you’re looking for more features and GPS, you could also upgrade to the Ironman GPS watch which is still very affordable compared to other GPS watches.

 - Extensive 30-lap memory.

 - Water-resistant and shock-resistant.